back to the MAIN INDEX

 Percui, sa, me ridia li giocarelli,

-Fece lei, lei che vò - Tre navicelli.
+Fece lei, lei che vò? - Tre navicelli.

 - E ognuno, putacaso, quanto granne?